Bambil/bamboo-doc/source/index.html.md

  Parameter | Description
 :--------- |:-------------------------------------
-type       | Type of the thing you want to trigger. rpi_id     | The RPi id obtained from `/discovery` command. device_id  | The node id in the sub network of the specified RPi states     | An array containing the sensor paramaters that can be readed for example for temperature there is only "temperature" available
+type       | Type of the thing you want to get the information. agent_id   | The Agent id obtained from `/agent` command. device_id  | The node id in the sub network of the specified Agent. states     | An array containing the sensor paramaters that can be readed for example for temperature there is only *temperature* available

 ### HTTP Request